Glyndebourne Opera and OperaVision collaborate to offer "Die Entführung aus dem Serail" online through May 20th

 Despite being the seminal opera experience in Europe, Glyndebourne is still mostly unfamiliar to American audiences.
 We hope you will enjoy the trip to England from the comfort of your living room.
 After this difficult time is over, we hope you will experience for yourselves the warmth, charm, acoustics, champagne, and Mozart on one of those bucolic and unforgettable Sussex afternoons.

-We’ve shown Glyndebourne’s wonderful productions of Cenerentola and The Marriage of Figaro at Tippet Rise, and now Glyndebourne itself offers you their joyous version of Mozart’s Abduction from the Seraglio, until May 20th.
+We’ve shown Glyndebourne’s wonderful productions of Cenerentola and The Marriage of Figaro at Tippet Rise, and now Glyndebourne itself offers you their delightful productions online.
+Our thanks to Glyndebourne for making a night in the country available for free to all of their fans in these unprecedented times.